-Monkeypox virus (MPOX) information for Victorian sex workers
+Monkeypox virus (Mpox) information for Victorian sex workers

-MPXV was Identified as a Communicable Disease Incident of National Significance on July 26 2022 by Australia's Chief Medical Officer.
-Currently there are only 57 cases of MPXV nationally, with 22 cases in Victoria, so it is still very uncommon.
+Mpox was Identified as a Communicable Disease Incident of National Significance on July 26 2022 by Australia's Chief Medical Officer.
+Mpox cases remain persistent in some communities, and vaccines are available for free for eligible people (including sex workers).